pipeforce/pipeforce.github.io/docs/guides/forms/070_forms-fields.md

 ## Add attachments in a task form

 You have the option to upload a file with a task form.
-To do so you have to enhance your schema and your form definition.
-Below you will find an example.
+To do so, you have to enhance your schema and your form definition.
+Below, you will find an example.

 **In schema:**